 Welcome to Puʻukumu School!
 E Komo Mai!

-Founded in 2013 by Anna Olvera and Bill Porter, Puʻukumu is committed to transforming children’s lives by offering a progressive, high-performing educational program that nurtures each child’s unique character, gifts, and attributes and solidly prepares them for college and career success.
-Our instructional model takes the best of a college-prep curriculum and combines it with experiential instruction for a high-quality, well-rounded education. .
+Founded in 2013 by Anna Olvera and Bill Porter, Puʻukumu is committed to transforming children’s lives by offering a progressive, high-performing educational program that nurtures each child’s unique character, gifts, and attributes, and solidly prepares them for college and career success.

-The intention of the Pu`ukumu School is to provide a platform for a “whole being” education that promotes an inner shift in students from the “Who am I” to the “Who I am” on their personal growth journeys.
-By embracing the core principles of character, community and academic success, students will explore their own growth in a safe and supportive environment of unity where internal guidance and self-motivation are encouraged and successfully modeled.
-We believe the Pu`ukumu experience will give students the confidence to navigate the key challenges of the 21rst century and beyond.
+The intention of the Pu’ukumu School is to provide a platform for a “whole being” education that promotes an inner shift in students from the “Who am I” to the “Who I am” on their personal growth journeys.
+By embracing the core principles of character, community and academic achievement, students will explore their own growth in a safe and supportive environment of unity where internal guidance and self-motivation are encouraged and effectively modeled.
+Preparing them fully for college and career success, we believe the Pu`ukumu experience will give students the confidence to navigate the key challenges of the 21st century and beyond.

 Our oli (chant) was composed by Devin Kamealoha Forrest:

-Our curriculum is fully aligned with Common Core State Standards and American College Testing (ACT) College-Readiness Standards.
+Our curriculum is fully aligned with Common Core State Standards.
 We also offer a longer instructional day and a longer instructional year than most schools in the state.
 In the classroom, we leverage learning by blending digital content, peer-to-peer learning, and teacher-led instruction.
 All three learning styles are rotated in the classroom during every core subject, giving students three distinct ways to master the same course material.
 This approach is multi-dimensional, highly engaging and a powerful way to reinforce academic concepts and affect higher-order thinking skills:

 Core values such as self-responsibility, compassion, integrity, honesty, wisdom, empathy, and forgiveness unite us as a human family and transcend differences in culture, religion, socio-economic status, and political viewpoints.
 Ethical and moral development are therefore essential elements of a Puʻukumu education.
 We provide formal character education daily and integrate it throughout the day, in and out of the classroom.